On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Universal representation via quantized networks

 for some $b\in\Qis$; that is, $\mcN_{\sigma,p,s,b}=\Qps$ for some $b\in\Qis$, which is our necessary condition.
-We formally state this necessary condition in the following theorem.
+We formally state this necessary condition and extend our analysis to include one-layer networks in the following theorem.
 For completeness, we provide the detailed proof of \cref{thm:necessity} in \cref{sec:pfthm:necessity}.